All Episodes

-The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying because the views expressed by the host on this program are rooted in a daily relentless, unstoppable pursuit of the truth.
+The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying because the views expressed by the host on this program are rooted in a daily relentless unstoppable pursuit of the truth We find it.

-Three or four items here from a lifestyle stack, just to take a little break from things.
+Three or four items here from the lifestyle stack just to take a little break from things.

 A legally blind man fatally shot his wife while trying to balance a plate of fried chicken and a pistol.

-Kelly Honeycut of Morganton was holding a 38-caliber pistol he found in a box.
+Kelly Honeycutt of Morganton was holding a 38 caliber pistol he found in a box.

-It's sort of like that guy that was just walking his dog out in Sebastopol, California, and just happened to find some uh some illegal plants uh on a land plot of land that was going to be endangered plants that were going to be uh uh just happened to be growing out there on a plot of land that some developers were going to develop into a housing project.
+It's sort of like that guy that was just walking his dog out in Sebastopol California, and just happened to find some um, some illegal plants on a land, plot of land that was going to be endangered, plants that were going to be uh, just happened to be growing out there on a plot of land that some developers were going to develop into a housing project.

 Just happened to be walking a dog.